MicrosoftDocs/cpp-docs/docs/parallel/openmp/openmp-simd.md

 >    warning C4849: OpenMP 'simdlen' clause ignored in 'simd' directive
 > ```

 ### Example

 The OpenMP SIMD directive provides users a way to dictate the compiler make loops vector-friendly.
 By annotating a loop with the OpenMP SIMD directive, users intend to have multiple loop iterations executed simultaneously.

 For example, the following loop is annotated with the OpenMP SIMD directive.
-There's no perfect parallelism among loop iterations since there is a backward dependency from a[i] to a[i-1], but because of the SIMD directive the compiler is still allowed to pack consecutive iterations of the first statement into one vector instruction and run them in parallel.
+There's no perfect parallelism among loop iterations since there's a backward dependency from a[i] to a[i-1], but because of the SIMD directive the compiler is still allowed to pack consecutive iterations of the first statement into one vector instruction and run them in parallel.

 ```c
     #pragma omp simd